iCloud explained and how to set it up

 With iCloud you get a free me.com email account. iCloud will automatically push new email messages to all your devices from this email account.
 The me.com email account will also allow you to create folders that will show up on your iPad, iPhone, iPod touch and computer.

 To set up an iCloud email account on your iOS device; go to Setting->Mail, Contacts, Calendars-> iCloud and follow the instructions.
+If you want to set up Email Fowarding on iCloud, you can too.

 Your calendar and contacts work with iCloud as well.
 Add a contact or calendar event and it shows up on your other devices without having to sync.